Fellowship Bible Church of Carson City, Inc. (Rev. 3/21/23)

 Elders will not receive any stated salaries for their services on the Board of Elders, but by resolution of the Board of Elders expenses of attendance, if any, may be allowed for each regular or special meeting of the Board of Elders.
 Nothing herein contained will be construed to preclude any Elder serving the Church in any other capacity and receiving reasonable compensation for that service.
 This Section will not preclude the Pastors receiving compensation as pastors, which will be determined by the remaining Elders.

-ARTICLE VII.
+ARTICLE VI.
 MEETINGS OF THE BOARD OF ELDERS

 Section A. Annual Meeting